Bonnie Lies Over the Ocean: Ian Hamilton

 Featured Authors

-Ian Hamilton is the acclaimed author of 14 novels in the Ava Lee series and three in the Lost Decades of Uncle Chow Tung series.
-His books have been shortlisted for numerous prizes, including the Arthur Ellis Award, the Barry Award and the Lambda Literary Prize, and are national bestsellers.
-BBC Culture named Hamilton one of the ten mystery/crime writers from the last thirty years who should be on your bookshelf.
-Bonnie Jack is his first stand-alone novel.
+Ian Hamilton is the acclaimed author of 16 books in the Ava Lee series, four in the Lost Decades of Uncle Chow Tung series, and the standalone novel Bonnie Jack.
+National bestsellers, his books have been shortlisted for the Crime Writers of Canada Award (formerly the Arthur Ellis Award), the Barry Award and the Lambda Literary Prize.
+BBC Culture named him one of the ten mystery/crime writers who should be on your bookshelf.
+The Ava Lee series is being adapted for television.

 Read more about Ian Hamilton